hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 tree, using the sawtooth CLI.

 .. note::

   The sawtooth CLI provides help for all subcommands.
 For example, to get help for the `block` subcommand, enter the command `sawtooth block -h`.

-Log in to the Vagrant environment with the command `vagrant ssh` to run the commands below.
+Log in to the development environment to run the commands below.

 Starting the Rest API